ninsuo/touchscreen-video-player/README.md

 like a phone number or whatever) and a 4-digit pin code.
 If someone try to bruteforce an account, its pin code will be dropped after 10 tries (configurable on a per-user basis).

-There are no interfaces to upload new videos (yet), you'll need to set the video path in configuration (don't forget to disable directory indexing in your server configuration, or at least put an index.html inside the exposed video directory).

 ## Bonus

 Encode your whole movies directory with the following script: